Impression Classics

 Cover of “Poems”

-Irene Hardy’s Poems (1902) is likely a vanity publication, a limited edition of 300 printed by Charles A. Murdock.
-(As we shall see below, half of the edition was lost in a fire.)
-The binding and paper are of good quality, and the typography is typical of the period: crisp typeface but a small font, leaving excessive white space around the edges of the page.
+Paul Elder published a lot of poetry in his career: of the 414 titles on the checklist, at least sixty-one (15%) are poetry.
+While much of it is forgettable poetry, there are exceptions, such as Irene Hardy’s Poems (1902).
+It is likely a vanity publication, a limited edition of 300 printed by Charles A. Murdock; half of those were later lost in a fire.
+The binding and paper are of good quality, and the typography is typical of the period: crisp typeface but a small font, leaving generous white space around the edges of the page.

 The author’s name is consistently printed as “Irenè Hardy”: note the odd placement of the grave accent, which in French would normally be over the first E, “Irène.”
 Hardy’s poem “With the Field-Lark” was the featured supplement in the June 1902 edition of Impressions Quarterly, where her name is spelled instead with an acute accent: Irené.
-My theory is that Hardy eccentrically pronounced her name Irené (ee-re-NAY) and wanted her name spelled that way, but that Murdock mistakenly printed it as Irenè.
+One possibility is that Hardy eccentrically pronounced her name Irené (ee-re-NAY) and wanted her name spelled that way, but that Murdock mistakenly printed it as Irenè.
 (Hardy was not French; she was born in Ohio.)

 Title page of "Poems"